hesherkid/hesherkid/README.md

 ### Hi, I'm Allison! 😄

-🚚 I've been in the concrete industry for 18+ years
+🚚 I've been in the concrete industry for 18+ years in the back office.
+My interest in technology started with the need to manage access databases, create queries or complex excel workbooks to satisfy reporting needs.
+I've been scratching that itch ever since.
+I'm looking forward to diving into this career fulltime once I complete my post secondary education and collaborating with the community.

 🌱 I'm currently learning Python and C#.
 I've successfully completed courses at the U of A for HTML, CSS, Javascript, Typescript, React, UI/UX.
+And at SAIT for Power Bi, and Project Management.

 ⚡ Outside of school and work you can catch me:

   - In the gym smashing PR's
   - Baking up a storm in the kitchen
   - At the local **metal** show 🤘

 <!--
 **hesherkid/hesherkid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.